BrandonTheHamm/osgCompute/README.txt

 OpenSceneGraph-Version
 ===============================
 OpenSceneGraph (http://www.openscenegraph.org) is currently available in the official
-version: 2.8.
+version: 3.0.1.
 Although osgCompute has been tested with this version it should also run with previous versions of OpenSceneGraph.
-Attention: a current SVN version of OpenSceneGraph (2.9.1 or later) is recommended for support of multithreading with osgCuda!

 CUDA-Version
 ===============================
-osgCuda supports the Runtime API of CUDA 2.1 which also includes the debugging of the graphics kernels.
+osgCuda supports the Runtime API of CUDA 4.0.
 The Driver API is currently not supported by osgCuda.